pallets/flask/docs/quickstart.rst

     def hello(name=None):
         return render_template('hello.html', name=name)

-Flask will look for templates in the `templates` folder.
+Flask will look for templates in the :file:`templates` folder.
 So if your application is a module, this folder is next to that module, if it's a package it's actually inside your package: